 The Process for the Cara Cara Fennel Salad

 This is but a simple, nearly no recipe, salad but why not share it with you, if just to look at how pretty it is.
-In the early days of Spinach Tiger (almost 7 years ago), I posted an orange fennel salad and used ricotta salata cheese.
-That’s a salty cheese and would be a perfect addition to counter the sweetness, so I’ll list that as an option.
+In the early days of Spinach Tiger (almost 7 years ago), I posted an orange fennel salad and used ricotta salata cheese, a pressed salty sheep’s cheese and would be a perfect addition to counter the sweetness, so I’ll list that as an option.

 I thinly sliced the fennel, and dressed it with olive oil, salt and pepper, then added a splash of champagne vinegar.
 Now in hindsight, I should have added a bit of the zest.
 I’ll note that in the recipe.
 Just make it to taste.